Open, General Use Labs

 Faculty with computers in their laboratories should look first to research funds, set aside by the College from external grants to secure replacement computer equipment.

-If no research incentive funds are available, computers or workstations for use in faculty research laboratories may be available from the replacement cycle of the open/general-use computer labs that it operates.
+If no research funds are available, computers or workstations for use in faculty research laboratories may be available from the ITS replacement cycle of the open/general-use computer labs it operates.
 Requests for such equipment will be solicited each Fall semester.
-Requests are due in the Associate Dean’s Office on November 15.

 Printers and Other Peripheral Equipment